Subject leader: Mrs Rowell

 Contact email: firstname.lastname@example.org

-At Pennoweth, we encourage children to develop their interest and inquisitiveness in and for Science.
-Our Science curriculum, taken from Cornerstones, fosters a healthy curiosity about the universe and promotes respect for the living and non-living.
-To us, Science encompasses the acquisition of knowledge, concepts and skills positively.
+Our science curriculum, taken from Cornerstones, fosters a healthy curiosity about the universe and promotes respect for the living and non-living.

 The curriculum is designed to ensure that children can acquire key scientific knowledge through practical experiences: using equipment, conducting experiments, carrying out investigations, conjecturing and explaining concepts with confidence.